addiscent/vagrant-ruby-rails/README.md

 The test web page shows "Welcome aboard.
 You’re riding Ruby on Rails!".

-You may now terminate execution of the Rails WEBrick test server, by entering Ctrl-C in the guest vbox terminal.
+You may now terminate execution of the _Rails_ WEBrick test server, by entering Ctrl-C in the guest vbox terminal.

 You are finished with preliminary verification of a successful build.
 You may now remove the "myapp" scaffolding test program, if you have no other use for it, by removing its subdirectory.
 As always, double-check your spelling when entering a command which contains "rm -rf ...".

-  $ cd ../; rm -rf /workspace/myapp     # skip this if you wish
++$ cd ../; rm -rf /workspace/myapp     # skip this if you wish

         Result :